Csparmaz/yt-deleted-playlist-remaker/README.md

 # yt-deleted-playlist-remaker
 Remakes (YOUTUBE) deleted Youtube playlists only using the HTML source file.
-Also usable if you have a bulk of YT URLs
+Also usable if you have a bulk of YT URLs Code is poorly written but it works to my knowledge.

 No YouTUbe API or dependencies needed expect one extension, [Multiselect](https://chromewebstore.google.com/detail/multiselect-for-youtube/gpgbiinpmelaihndlegbgfkmnpofgfei).